ProgClubGSU/ProgClubSite/src/content/gitpaid/linkedin-guide.md

 ## 1. Your Profile Photo & Banner

 First impressions matter and your profile picture and banner plays a huge part in this.
 My first LinkedIn profile picture was a selfie I took in NYC and I didn't think too much of it.
-Do not do that.
+Do **NOT** do that.

+**Bad Example:**

 <img src="/gitpaid/old_headshot.jpg" alt="Old Headshot" width="500"/>